linspectacles/kernel_modules/README.md

 # kernel_modules
-> Linux Kernel Modules Inspector, a python equivalent of the lsmod and modinfo commands | standalone applet for the Linspector Suite ecosystem
+Linux Kernel Modules Inspector, a python equivalent of the lsmod and modinfo commands | Standalone applet for the Linspector Suite ecosystem

 Hello, world!